Klhalls89/Jr-Dev-Handbook/README.md

 ## The junior developer's handbook

 The junior developer's handbook is designed to help aspiring front end devlopers learn some basic concepts and terms with an easy to use flash card game.
-Impress your friends and family by know what xml stads for.
+Impress your friends and family by know what xml stands for.
 Enjoy the handbook.

 ## Set Up
 Clone this repo git@github.com:Klhalls89/Jr-Dev-Handbook.git